Why Conductivity Levels in Drinking Water Matter | Red River

 Conductivity standards imposed for community water systems include regular tests and reports on water.
 Community water providers have to ensure that the water supplied has acceptable thresholds of contaminants that impact conductivity, for example, salts and heavy metals.
 This ensures the water consumed safely meets the EPA’s guidelines on water conductivity.

-How to Keep Water at Safe Conductivity Levels
+How to Maintain Safe Drinking Water Conductivity Levels

 Easy Steps to Measure Conductivity in Your Home Water Supply